7. Other Input Formats¶

 The instructions are semi-colon separated sequences of regular

-WhyML expressions of type unit
+WhyML expressions of type unit, excluding return or absurd

 expressions, or code invariants: